zleonov/optional-config/README.md

 Goals
 -----
-- Create `getOptionalXXXX` and `getOptionalXXXXList` methods analogous to their `getXXXX` and `getXXXXList` counterparts.
+- Create `getOptionalXXXX` and `getOptionalXXXXList` methods analogous to their `getXXXX` and `getXXXXList` counterparts
-- Handle missing properties.
+- Handle missing properties
-- Handle `null` values (including in lists).
+- Handle `null` values (including in lists)
-- Raise identical exceptions as Typesafe Config.
+- Raise identical exceptions as Typesafe Config
-- No dependencies (other than Typesafe Config).
+- No dependencies (other than Typesafe Config)
-- Java 8 compatible.
+- Java 8 or higher

 Documentation
 -------------